Martin B-26 Marauder: Pacific Theater

-From approximately June 1942, B-26 squadrons of the 38th BG were based in New Caledonia and Fiji.
+From around June 1942, B-26 squadrons of the 38th BG were based in New Caledonia and Fiji.
 From New Caledonia, missions were flown against Japanese bases in the Solomon Islands.
 On one occasion, a B-26 was credited with shooting down a Kawanishi H6K flying boat.
-In 1943, it was decided that the B-26 would be phased out of operations in the South West Pacific Theater in favor of the North American B-25 Mitchell.
+In 1943, the B-26 was decided to be phased out of operations in the South West Pacific Theater in favor of the North American B-25 Mitchell.
 Nevertheless, the 19th Bombardment Squadron of the 22nd BG continued to fly missions in the B-26.
 The B-26 flew its last combat mission in the theater on 9 January 1944.

-Two more squadrons of torpedo armed B-26s equipped the 28th Composite Group and were used for anti-shipping operations in the Aleutian Islands Campaign, but there are no records of any successful torpedo attack by a USAAF B-26.
+Two more squadrons of torpedo-armed B-26s equipped the 28th Composite Group and were used for antishipping operations in the Aleutian Islands Campaign, but no records of any successful torpedo attack by a USAAF B-26 have been found.

-Comedian George Gobel famously joked about being an instructor for this aircraft at Frederick Army Airfield (now Frederick Regional Airport) during the Pacific battles, boasting that "not one Japanese aircraft got past Tulsa".
+Comedian George Gobel famously joked about being an instructor for this aircraft at Frederick Army Airfield (now Frederick Regional Airport) during the Pacific battles, boasting, "not one Japanese aircraft got past Tulsa".

 Mediterranean Theater

-Three Bombardment Groups were allocated to support the Allied invasion of French North Africa in November 1942.
-They were initially used to carry out low-level attacks against heavily defended targets, incurring heavy losses with poor results, before switching to medium level attacks.
+Three bombardment groups were allocated to support the Allied invasion of French North Africa in November 1942.
+They were initially used to carry out low-level attacks against heavily defended targets, incurring heavy losses with poor results, before switching to medium-level attacks.
 By the end of the North African Campaign, the three B-26 groups had flown 1,587 sorties, losing 80 aircraft.
 This was double the loss rate of the B-25, which also flew 70% more sorties with fewer aircraft.
-Despite this, the B-26 continued in service with the Twelfth Air Force, supporting the Allied advance through Sicily, Italy and southern France.
-Air Marshal Sir John Slessor, Deputy Commander-in-Chief Mediterranean Allied Air Forces, wrote of "the astonishing accuracy of the experienced medium bomber groups – particularly the Marauders; I think that the 42nd Bombardment Group in Sardinia is probably the best day-bomber unit in the world."
-Slessor in fact meant the 42nd Bomb Wing—17th, 319th and 320th Bomb Groups—but a US 'wing' equated roughly to a British 'group', and vice versa.
+Despite this, the B-26 continued in service with the Twelfth Air Force, supporting the Allied advance through Sicily, Italy, and southern France.
+Air Marshal Sir John Slessor, Deputy Commander-in-Chief Mediterranean Allied Air Forces, wrote of "the astonishing accuracy of the experienced medium bomber groups—particularly the Marauders; I think that the 42nd Bombardment Group in Sardinia is probably the best day-bomber unit in the world."
+Slessor in fact meant the 42nd Bomb Wing—17th, 319th, and 320th Bomb Groups—but a US 'wing' equated roughly to a British 'group', and vice versa.